 Construction business or trades that have one or more employees must have workers’ comp.
 However, if a single employee is a sole proprietor, partner, corporate officer, or limited liability company (LLC) member of a construction firm, then that person can apply for an exemption.
 Coal mining firms with employees must also provide coverage.

 Employers that don’t have to buy workers’ comp insurance due to their size can purchase it anyway.
-However, they must file the “Exempt Employers Notice of Acceptance of the Workers’ Compensation Act of Tennessee” (Form I-8) with the Tennessee Department of Labor & Workforce Development.
+However, they must file the “Exempt Employers Notice of Acceptance of the Workers’ Compensation Act of Tennessee” (Form I-8) with the Tennessee Bureau of Workers' Compensation.

 If an employer that opts in by filing Form I-8 decides to subsequently cancel its workers’ comp insurance, it must notify the state using the same form.